 Two unprecedented challenges to the past certification period were faced by Motivation, Inc. in the ongoing Federal Admiralty Court ordered work performed on these important shipwreck sites.
-These two challenges took the form of a global pandemic that stifled much in the way of normal activities.
+One of the challenges took the form of a global pandemic that stifled much in the way of normal activities.
 This was certainly true for Motivation as well.
-Quarantines and economics would all play role in the limited amount of work undertaken in the last certification.
-The second challenge is the ongoing negotiations and administrative hearings associated with Motivation's objections to the last Florida Keys National Marine Sanctuary certification's "Terms and Conditions".
-These had the effect of having potential contractors pull out of those positions and therefore less areas were explored, and fewer recoveries were made.
+Quarantines and economics would all play role in the limited amount of work undertaken during the last certification.
+The second challenge pertains to the ongoing litigation and negotiations associated with Motivation's objections and administrative appeal of the Florida Keys National Marine Sanctuary permit and certification "Terms and Conditions" starting in 2019.
+The new "Terms and Conditions" led to contractors pulling out of work on the Projects and therefore less areas were explored, and fewer recoveries were made.

-Also, after more than fourteen months and repeated requests, Motivation has received no response from the FKNMS or the Florida Division of Historical Resources regarding the following October 26, 2020 order from Assistant Administrator:
+Also, after more than two years and repeated requests, Motivation has received no response from the FKNMS regarding the following October 26, 2020 order from Assistant Administrator: